- Cystitis – Inflammation of the urinary bladder, seen more frequently in females, although males can be affected too.

 - Add additional litter trays, so there is at least one per cat.

-Ensure litter trays are the appropriate size sized.
-I always start out with a small one for kittens in addition to the full sized ones for the adults.
+- Ensure litter trays are the appropriate size sized.
+I always start with a small one for kittens in addition to the full sized ones for the adults.
 The general rule is the tray should be 1.5 times longer than the cat.